-There are also records of their time in the care of their prospective parents written and produced by their prospective parents foster carer/s.
+There are also records of a child or young person's time in foster care written and produced by their foster carer/s.
 These records are in a variety of forms, such as photographs, recording logs or memorabilia.

-15.1 Recordings are child-centred, appropriate, and comprehensive.
+13.1 Recordings are child-centred, appropriate, and comprehensive.